MAPF-Competition/web_resource/updates.md

 - *More Example Instances:*
   - We generated a variety of new example problems, to cover the wider range of challenge problems in the main round.
-These will help you test your submissions and track your progress locally.
+Different from the evaluation instances, these examples will nevertheless help you test your submissions and track your progress locally.

 - *Additional Documentation:*
   - The README.md file now contains additional descriptions for program inputs, file formats, and dependencies.
 These clarify questions we received in the test round.